Go to top of page

 Children's communication skills and general knowledge based on broad development competencies and skills measured in the school context.

-Read the understanding the results fact sheet.
+Read the understanding the results fact sheet or watch the video below.

-Watch the video on understanding the data
+Video: understanding the data (5:47)

 Video transcript – understanding the data